-Plants are proven to make people more productive, plus they just generally brighten up an office.
+Plants are proven to make people more productive, plus they just generally brighten up a workspace.
 Why not give each of your employees their very own succulent or cacti?
-They’re low maintenance, inexpensive, and will look good on everyone’s desks.
+They’re low maintenance, inexpensive, and will brighten up anyone’s work area.
 Or, hey, combine this idea with the craft project idea above, and schedule a plant potting party where everyone gets to choose their own and maybe even paint their terracotta pots.

 6. Let Them Leave Early

 This may sound crazy but, per idea number 2, time is a valuable resource for all of us.
-What better way to show that you appreciate them than by saying, “Go home and spend an extra hour with your friends or family”?
+What better way to show that you appreciate them than by saying, “Take off work and spend an extra hour with your friends or family”?
 Your employees will appreciate this even more on a sunny Friday afternoon so you may want to keep this one in your back pocket.

 A little goes a long way when it comes to employee appreciation and small, personal gestures can make a big impact.
 Leave us your ideas in the comments!